Complaint volume

 Complaint records are most useful when they turn into inspection points, seller questions, and comparison checks against nearby model years.

-The most common categories are visibility/wiper, unknown or other, visibility.
+The most common categories are visibility/wiper, unknown or other, electrical system.
 Use those categories as a test-drive checklist instead of judging the vehicle from the total count alone.

 Enriched records include 16 crash reports, 5 fire reports, 5 injury reports, and 0 fatality reports.
 These fields come from complaint records and should be read in context.